andrebergvind/cyclistic-bike-share-analysis/README.md

 Positioning annual memberships not only as a financially beneficial option, but also as a lifestyle choice that supports healthier and more environmentally conscious mobility habits, may increase the attractiveness of membership adoption among recurring casual riders.

 In order to most effectively target recurring riders, ideally we would require additional data, such as a unique identifier for each rider, not present in this dataset.
 Nonetheless,the analysis still provides valuable insight into where and when these are most likely to access Cyclistic’s services.

 Therefore, marketing efforts should be optimized on the periods and locations where casual rider activity is highest.
 Seasonal peaks, recreational areas, and weekend usage patterns represent valuable opportunities for increasing awareness of the benefits associated with annual memberships.

 Allowing casual riders to experience the additional convenience and cost benefits associated with memberships may increase the likelihood of long-term conversion into annual members over time.

-Overall, the analysis indicates that annual members and casual riders demonstrate significantly different usage behaviours.
-Annual members appear to use the service more consistently as part of regular urban transportation and commuting needs, while casual riders show stronger connections to seasonal, recreational, and leisure-oriented usage.

 Differences in ride frequency, trip duration, time-of-day activity, and station usage suggest that converting casual riders into annual members may require targeted membership strategies tailored to their more recreational and seasonal usage behavior.